-Is chicken your favorite source of protein?
+Is chicken your favourite source of protein?
 Have you ever tried the chicken mince recipes?
 If no, this content is a chicken mince tutorial illustrating different methods to prepare your delicacy, giving tips on what to serve alongside.
 The guide also contains a procedure to prepare the mince that you may apply immediately or refrigerate for later use.
 Do not worry about obtaining the ingredients since they are affordable and available locally.

 Recipes for chicken mince